Edmund Lowe: Marriages

-After his first marriage to Esther Miller ended in early 1925, Lowe met Lilyan Tashman while filming Ports of Call.
+After his first marriage to Esther Miller ended in early 1925.
+Lowe met Lilyan Tashman while filming Ports of Call.
 Lowe and Tashman were married on September 21, 1925, before the release of the film.
-The two had homes in Beverly Hills and Malibu.
+The two had homes, in Beverly Hills and Malibu, California.
 They were married until Tashman's death from cancer at age 37 in 1934.

 Seventy years after Tashman's death, author E.J.
 Fleming claimed Lowe was a homosexual and Tashman was a lesbian.
-If the claims were true, fan magazine writers and newspaper columnists made no mention of them during Tashman's lifetime, or for seventy years after her death.
+If the claims were true, fan magazine writers and newspaper columnists made no mention of them during Tashman's lifetime or for 70 years after her death.

-Lowe's third wife was costume designer Rita Kaufman.
-They were married from 1936 to 1950.
+Lowe's third wife was costume designer Rita Kaufman, married from 1936 to 1950.